NEC Rules for Kitchen & Countertop Receptacle Placement

 What is the countertop receptacle spacing rule in simple terms?

-The countertop receptacle spacing rule (NEC 210.52(C)(1)) means you must have an outlet within 2 feet of where a countertop starts or is broken by a sink/range, and then no more than 4 feet between any two outlets after that.
+The countertop receptacle spacing rule (NEC 210.52(C)(1)) means you must have an outlet so that no point along the countertop wall line is more than 24 inches from that outlet.
+Practically, that translates to having an outlet within 2 feet of where the countertop starts or is interrupted, and then spacings so that distance between outlets along a continuous run is no more than 4 feet (48 inches).
 The goal is to ensure that from any spot along the wall, you are never more than 2 feet away from an outlet, preventing the need for extension cords.
 This is a foundational rule for any kitchen electrical outlet installation.